-The following consumption information is the average water consumption in million gallons per day (MGD) based on the first five months of the year for FY17.
-The budgeted average daily water consumption for the fiscal year is 151 MGD.

-The table below breaks out the billed water consumption information by customer class with a comparison to FY16 data from the same period of time.
-Overall actual billed water consumption for FY17 through November 2016 was 158.7 MGD.
+The following consumption information is the average water consumption in million gallons per day (MGD) for the fiscal year through December.
+The budgeted average daily water consumption for the entire fiscal year is 151 MGD.
+The table below shows the average billed water consumption information by customer class with a comparison to the prior fiscal year's data from the same period of time.